 - Insert the USB memory drive into a USB port on your TV.
 Accept the prompt to install new firmware.
 The TV will restart and the software update will be (almost) complete.

 - Recommended: Power cycle the TV by disconnecting it from the powerpoint and waiting a few minutes before reconnecting it.
-Prior to this step, our Xbox Series X displayed fine at 4k/120 Hz in the menu, but a black screen appeared as soon as any game was launched.
+Prior to this step, our Xbox Series X displayed fine at 4k/120 Hz in the menu, but my screen keeps going black as soon as any game was launched.
 Power cycling resolved the issue.

 4K/120Hz issue with variable refresh rate (VRR)